MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-calling-plans.md

 If you know Windows PowerShell, you can use the following cmdlets to automate assigning phone numbers to your users.

-- [Get-CsOnlineTelephoneNumber](https://technet.microsoft.com/library/mt243818.aspx): Retrieves the telephone numbers from the Business Voice Directory.
+- [Get-CsOnlineTelephoneNumber](https://docs.microsoft.com/en-us/powershell/module/skype/Get-CsOnlineTelephoneNumber?redirectedfrom=MSDN&view=skype-ps): Retrieves the telephone numbers from the Business Voice Directory.

-- [Set-CsOnlineVoiceUser](https://technet.microsoft.com/library/mt243817.aspx): Sets the telephone numbers.
+- [Set-CsOnlineVoiceUser](https://docs.microsoft.com/en-us/powershell/module/skype/Set-CsOnlineVoiceUser?redirectedfrom=MSDN&view=skype-ps): Sets the telephone numbers.

-To learn more, see [Quick reference: Using Windows PowerShell to do common Skype for Business Online management tasks](https://technet.microsoft.com/library/dn362776%28v=ocs.15%29.aspx).
+To learn more, see [Teams PowerShell Overview)](teams-powershell-overview.md).

    > [!NOTE]
    > If you need to get more telephone numbers than this, please [contact support for business products - Admin Help](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).